molbalu22/football-websocket/README.md

 Refresh the two browser windows.

-The game starts when on of the players moves the cursor onto the playing field.
+The game starts when one of the players moves the cursor onto the playing field.